jdados/dtcp/notes/emg recording/emg_design.md

 	- gain of up to 24x
 	- amplifier gain is inversely proportial to the amplifier bandwidth
 - filtering:
-	- external band-pass of 500 Hz and low-pass filters
+	- external band-pass of 10 to 500 Hz
 - ADC:
 	- resolution: 24 bits (assuming reference of 4.5 V, (4.5 V / 2^24^) = 0.268 μV)
-	- sampling (data) rate: from 250 SPS to 16 kSPS (~1000 SPS is good?)
+	- sampling (data) rate: from 250 SPS to 16 kSPS (assuming that 500 Hz is the top limit of the signal, the sampling rate should be at least 1000 SPS to avoid aliasing)

 - papers using ADS1299:
 	- [Development of an 8 channel sEMG wireless device based on ADS1299 with Virtual Instrumentation](https://arxiv.org/abs/1808.03711)